weatherforce/weatherforce.github.io/content/ipyreactwidgets_release.md

 And if you are eager to try it out, have a look at [the quickstart](https://weatherforce-platform.gitlab.io/ipyreactwidgets/quickstart.html) !

-This project is still at an early stage, yet if you want to get involved, you can start by have a look at our [developer guide](https://weatherforce-platform.gitlab.io/ipyreactwidgets/quickstart.html), fork it and start coding and give us a pull request!
+This project is still at an early stage so it would be great if you would like to get involved.
+You can start by have a look at our [developer guide](https://weatherforce-platform.gitlab.io/ipyreactwidgets/quickstart.html), start coding and send us a pull request!

 If you encounter any issues or want to add new features then please raise an issue (here)[https://gitlab.com/weatherforce-platform/ipyreactwidgets/-/issues]